lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 - type: `object`
 - default: `null`

-Form-wide status feedback shown near the submit button in an accessible live region.
+Form-wide status feedback shown in the form actions region, beside the submit button, in an accessible live region.
 Defaults to `useForm`'s own submit-lifecycle status, so failed submits show an inline error automatically with no setup.
 Pass a value to override with app-driven state such as a permission error or session expiry, which takes precedence until cleared.
 For specific submission failures, use `submitErrorsCallback`.

 Shape: `{ type: 'success' | 'error' | 'info', message?: string | string[] }`